Washington-Kimani/Simple-Dart-Calculator/README.md

 import 'dart:io'

 void main(){
-    //This is how to read  input from the user in dart and convert it to integer. int input1 = int.parse(stdin.readLineSync()!);
+    //This is how to read  input from the user in dart and convert it to double. int input1 = int.parse(stdin.readLineSync()!);
 }
 ```